adjust/rport/README.md

 create table app_100 (id int, title text, created_at date, installs int,...);
 ```

-To distribute a query on all apps, using `rport` you can do:
+To distribute a query on all apps, using `rport` in R you can do:

 ```R
 sql <- sprintf("